Entry Requirements for Mexico

 Traveling with Children: (Leaving Mexico.)

-- Upon leaving, authorities will request your citizenship documentation and blue copy of your Tourist card.
+- Upon leaving, authorities will request your citizenship documentation and a blue copy of your Tourist Card.

 - We recommend that you check those items you are allowed to take back with you when you go back home.